-Jasmine is a caseworker in the Restorative Action Centre and Community Resolution Centre, and she is also the Workplace Mediator.
+Jasmine is a caseworker in the Restorative Action Centre and Community Resolution Centre.
 She has been involved with Mediation Services in various capacities (Volunteer, Community Outreach, and Caseworker) since 2011.
 She holds a BA in Conflict Resolution from the University of Winnipeg, and a certificate in Mediation from Resolution Skills Centre.
 Her background is in public speaking and office administration.

 Nicole is the Volunteer Coordinator and a caseworker and mediator for the Restorative Action Centre.
 Nicole graduated with a BA in Conflict Resolution and Rhetoric, Writing, and Communications.
 Her background includes human rights education and working with youth organizations in the community to promote healthy choices, relationships, and communication.

 Jennifer recently joined forces with Mediation Services in their administration department.
 With her background as a pilot, ownership of a small business, and all things Wolseley, it was the logical next step.
 When she is not at Mediation Services, she is likely at the lake, or enjoying one of Winnipeg’s many incredible international food options.

 Tony is the Community Representative here at Mediation Services.
 When he is not out networking with fine folks like yourself, he is scratching his head over website development and social media content.
 He holds a BA in Peace and Conflict Transformation Studies from CMU, and for the last few years has been a proud, hardworking small business owner.